dojo/i18n/README.md

 npm install @dojo/shim
 ```

-Using under TypeScript or ES6 modules, you would generally want to just import the @dojo/i18n/i18n module:
+With TypeScript or ES6 modules, you would generally want to just import the @dojo/i18n/i18n module:

 ```typescript
 import i18n, { Messages } from '@dojo/i18n/i18n';